Concordium/concordium-scan/backend/README.md

 # Run the backend locally
 Once the prerequisites are met you can run the backend either:
 - from within the IDE
-- via a shell by issuing the `dotnet run --project ./Application/Application.csproj` (from the `backend` folder)
+- via a shell by issuing `dotnet run --project ./Application/Application.csproj` (from the `backend` folder)

 ## Configuring the application for local execution
 The configuration file ``appsettings.Development.json`` contains the configuration values used when executing the application locally.

 * **PostgresDatabase -> ConnectionString**: The connection string to the main database for the backend.
-By default points to the postgres exposed by `../timescaledb-restore`
+By default points to postgres exposed by `../timescaledb-restore`
 * **PostgresDatabase -> ConnectionStringNodeCache**: The connection string to the Concordium Node cache.
-By default points to the postgres exposed by `../timescaledb-restore`
+By default points to postgres exposed by `../timescaledb-restore`
 * **ConcordiumNodeGrpc**: The configuration values that determine which Concordium Node is used when importing data.
 Defaults to local testnet node (i.e. http::/localhost:20001)
 * **NonCirculatingAccounts**: The foundation accounts which do not circulate the CCDs.
 This is primarily used in the calculation of Total Unlocked CCDs.